 Yes, this is an instant access account, withdrawals are allowed.

 Any withdrawals made from your Help to Buy: ISA may only be repaid subject to the maximum monthly subscription.

 You will not be able to claim any Help to Buy: ISA Bonus on funds you have withdrawn from your Help to Buy: ISA.

-You can withdraw up to £250 in cash and larger amounts must be withdrawn by cheque.
+You can withdraw up to £500 in cash in a branch and £250 in cash in an agency, larger amounts must be withdrawn by cheque.

-- The interest rate is correct as at 1 September 2016.
+The interest rate is correct as of 10 September 2018.

 To open this account by post:

 We recommend that you download a copy of the documents and retain for your records.